Excerpted item from the Associated Press – this not a parody:

 Atlanta, July 7, 2004 (TAP) -- Although more than 1,300 Georgia physicians staged a work slowdown Monday to protest the high cost of malpractice insurance, patients speaking to the Assorted Press reported no difference in service.

 "Sure, I sat there naked under that flimsy gown freezing my butt off for several hours, but what's new?" said Mr. Spredyr Cheeks of Griffin, Georgia, "I thought protestors did unusual things to get your attention.
-This
+This was the same old crap we get with every visit to the doctor’s office."

 A spokesman for Georgia physicians said next week's protest will include ice-cold stethoscopes, two year old boring magazines in the waiting room and not seeing patients until at least two hours after their scheduled appointments.